 My interest in cooking began in college, with a single contraband burner smuggled into my dorm room.
-Unable to bear the institutional swill, I fiddled around, cooking simple food, and in the end discovered something far more satisfying than just a meal.The smells of sizzling eggs and stir-fries emanating from my illicit kitchen lured people to my room.
+I fiddled around, cooking simple food, and in the end discovered something far more satisfying than just a meal.The smells of sizzling eggs and stir-fries emanating from my illicit kitchen lured people to my room.
 Word spread, as did enthusiasm, and I was hooked.
 Food comforts.
 Food brings people together, and I wanted to create and nurture that kind of community.

 After college I moved to Chicago and quickly grew restless with my finance degree, pining for the days when friends showed up at my door in search of dinner.
 In 1994, I headed to the Culinary School at Kendall College, and earned a certificate of professional cookery.
 Soon after, my husband and I moved to New York City, where I landed my dream internship at Food & Wine.
 There I worked my way from intern to associate editor of cookbooks, learning invaluable skills in recipe development, food writing, and tasting along the way.

 In 2004, a bourgeoning food scene drew my family to Portland, Oregon.
 Around the same time, a series of bizarre neurological problems eventually led to the discovery of my gluten intolerance.
 I embraced my new calling to teach others what I know about gluten-free cooking, and in 2008 started writing my “Gluten Freedom” column for the Oregonian’s FoodDay section.
 I contribute articles and recipes to many other local and national publications as well.